tasmota/docs/docs/Berry.md

 ## Fast Loop

-Beyond the events above, a specific mechanism is available for near-real-time events or fast loops (above 50 times per second).
+Beyond the events above, a specific mechanism is available for near-real-time events or fast loops (200 times per second, or 5ms).

 Special attention is made so that there is no or very little impact on performance.
 Until a first callback is registered, performance is not impacted and Berry is not called.
 This protects any current use from any performance impact.